-(a) Do you agree that entities should be required to disclose the proposed items of information in paragraphs 147F, 147M and 147V of the [Draft] amendments to IAS 19?
+- (a) Do you agree that entities should be required to disclose the proposed items of information in paragraphs 147F, 147M and 147V of the [Draft] amendments to IAS 19?
 Why or why not?
-If not, what changes do you suggest and how would they help an entity to meet the specific disclosure objectives?

-(b) Do you agree with the proposed items of information that are not mandatory but may enable entities to meet each specific disclosure objective?
+If not, what changes do you suggest and how would they help an entity to meet the specific disclosure objectives? - (b) Do you agree with the proposed items of information that are not mandatory but may enable entities to meet each specific disclosure objective?
 Why or why not?
 If not, what changes do you suggest and how would they help an entity to meet the specific disclosure objective?

 We refer to our overall concerns on the proposed Guidance, as described in our comment letter above.
-Taking into account our overall concerns, we generally support EFRAG's comments and have in addition (or want to emphasise) the following comments:
+In addition, we refer to EFRAG's response to the ED.
+We generally support EFRAG's comments and have in addition (or want to emphasise) the following comments: